Ayorinde-Codes/FinTrack-ledger/README.md

-For your FinTrack-Ledger app's README file, here’s a possible structure to consider:

----

 # FinTrack-Ledger

 FinTrack-Ledger is a comprehensive financial accounting software designed to help businesses manage their finances effectively.
 This application provides core accounting features like invoicing, payroll, expenses, and tax management.
 It is built with a focus on scalability, multi-tenancy, and security.